Gender-Based Violence in Crises

 - Sharing information about the survivor or the incident to facilitate access to services.

-Special considerations must be taken for children: as they are generally considered unable to provide informed consent because they do not have the ability and/or experience to anticipate the implications of an action, and they may not understand or be empowered to exercise their right to refuse.
-In which case, if possible, to seek consent from a parent/guardian.
+Special considerations must be taken for children: As children depending on their age, level of understanding and development may not be able to provide informed consent because they do not have the ability and/or experience to anticipate the implications of an action, and they may not understand or be empowered to exercise their right to refuse.
+In which case, if possible, to seek consent from a caregiver.
+However, where children are able to understand usually ages 14 and above, ensure to also get their assent.

 Intersectionality: IOM's approach to gender is progressively evolving to recognize that other dimensions of identity – for example age, race, religion, ethnicity, sexual orientation, physical ability and socioeconomic status – intersect to produce unique and specific experiences, privileges and vulnerabilities at the individual level.
 GBV interventions should employ this lens of ‘intersectionality', taking into consideration how vulnerabilities to, and experiences of, GBV differ depending on other aspects of identity.